Not the Nine O'Clock News: In production

 Lloyd and Hardie decided to re-cast the series, retaining Langham and Atkinson.
 They wanted to bring in a woman, but Victoria Wood turned the programme down.
 Lloyd met Pamela Stephenson at a party, and she agreed to join.
-Atkinson, Langham, and Stephenson were joined by Mel Smith, who was scheduled to work on the pilot, but declined after reading the script (he called the finished pilot in retrospect "the worst half hour of TV" that he’d ever seen).
-The first series was criticised for being "a poor mix of stand up, and a mild portion of sketches" and newspaper reviews referring to it as "extremely offensive" and that it “should not be allowed on TV".
+Atkinson, Langham, and Stephenson were joined by Mel Smith, who was scheduled to work on the pilot, but declined after reading the script (he called the finished pilot in retrospect "the worst half hour of TV" that he had ever seen).
+The first series was criticised for being "a poor mix of stand up, and a mild portion of sketches" and newspaper reviews referred to it as "extremely offensive" and that it "should not be allowed on TV".
 Ratings were dismal as well: the first episode had fewer than a million viewers.

-However, the network controller reportedly liked the programme so much, that a second series of seven episodes was commissioned, also helped by budgetary cuts at BBC, which were repeatedly poked fun at in the second series' premiere episode, entitled "The Outrageously Expensive Not the Nine O'Clock News".
+However, the network controller reportedly liked the programme so much that a second series of seven episodes was commissioned, also helped by budgetary cuts at BBC, which were repeatedly lampooned in the second series' premiere episode, entitled "The Outrageously Expensive Not the Nine O'Clock News".
 Such cuts also forced the show to drastically reduce the use of outside scenes (which were recorded on film) as well as minor players.
 The shock value prominent during the first season was also toned down in favour of a more "offbeat" tone.

+In February 1980, in between series 1 and series 2 of Not the Nine O'Clock News, Mel Smith appeared as a news reader named "Reginald Bowes and Cat" in the Goodies episode "Animals".
+His segment of the show was preceded by the caption "Not the News at Ten".

 For the second series, Langham was replaced by Griff Rhys-Jones, who had already been a regular player during the first series, aside from having directed the radio programme The Atkinson People.
 The second series of Not the Nine O’Clock News won the Silver Rose at the Montreux Festival and a BAFTA Award for Best Light Entertainment Programme in 1982.
 The show's later series achieved improved ratings and became critically acclaimed.

-Not the Nine O'Clock News became a stage production in Oxford and London in 1982, but the main performers decided to end the project while it was a success: Stephenson began a Hollywood film career, Atkinson recorded the first series of Blackadder in 1983, and Smith and Jones became a double act in Alas Smith and Jones.
+Not the Nine O'Clock News became a stage production in Oxford and London in 1982, but the main performers decided to end the project while it was a success: Stephenson began a Hollywood film career, Atkinson recorded the first series of Blackadder (also produced by John Lloyd) in 1983, and Smith and Jones became a double act in Alas Smith and Jones.
 An American adaptation, Not Necessarily the News ran for seven years, from 1983 to 1990 on the Home Box Office cable television channel.